(one synonym : Hypocala tryphaenina Felder & Rogenhofer, 1875)

 Tropical Queensland Wildlife from Dusk to Dawn Science and Art

-The adult moth of this species has brown forewings, each with a curvy pale band along the inner margin.
+The adult moth of this species has brown forewings, each with a curvy pale band along the hind margin.
 The hindwings are yellow with brown markings, including a broad brown band along the margin.
 The wingspan is about 4 cms.

 The adult moth is sometimes a pest on fruit.
 It pierces the fruit in order to suck the juice, allowing entry of fruit-rotting microorganisms.